 One-on-one work in private consultation, whether for team leaders or for individuals, is sometimes preferable to a group workshop setting.
 However, groups can very often provide powerful and wonderful containers in which to expand our lens of awareness.
 The Family Constellation work, as brought to the world by Bert Hellinger, originated as a group process.
 Judy’s group workshops are facilitated monthly (see events page).

-The Constellation approach, using representatives in a group, or directional markers, sets up a kind of map where hidden patterns can be seen, revealing the effects of a number of dynamics on an individual and their family, or other system.
-Businesses make use of this kind of resolution, or re-solving of current problems or goals.
+The Constellation approach, using representatives in a group, or markers/objects, sets up a kind of map where hidden patterns can be seen, revealing the effects of a number of dynamics on an individual and their family, or other system.
+Businesses and organizations make use of this kind of resolution, or re-solving of current problems, and clarification and expansion of goals.
+A systemic understanding of a hindrance or stricture will always bring a wider view and with this lens, a richer landscape.

 The facilitator and client choose markers to represent the people or things that make up this issue.
-A marker can be names or words, people, emotions, or patterns, written on pieces of paper, or represented by others in a group.
+A representative can be named people, abstract words, emotions or patterns, written on pieces of paper, identified using objects, or chosen to be represented by people in a group.
 The client places the representatives in relation to one another in the space, including one to represent him/herself (most importantly).

 Footprints

 A client sets up their issue using footprints to represent people or elements in the issue.
 The photos on this page show the use of footprints and figurines used as resources in one to one constellations; the size, colour, and placement offer us information right at the outset of a process.
-Throughout, the client may shift some of these, or, in the case of using human representatives, they will see how these people may decide to move (and what they might want to say); human representatives bring information to light that is true to the client’s system.
+Throughout, the client may shift some of these, or, in the case of using human representatives, they will see how these people may decide to move (and what they might want to say).
+Human representatives bring information to light that is true to the client’s system because they are connected in the knowing field that has been established by facilitator and client.

-We set up constellations to explore what in the family history may be having an underlying impact.
+We set up constellations to explore what in the family, or organizational history, may be having an underlying impact in the current environment.
 Some critical historical event may require acknowledgement.
-Through traumatic and unsettled events there is often residue which finds its way through the generations, leaving a trickle or flood of unresolved debris.
+Through traumatic and unresolved events there is often residue which finds its way through the generations, leaving a trickle or flood of unsettled debris.
 The re-solutions from these processes – perhaps simple acknowledgement and acceptance of what happened in an earlier time – offer the client a new understanding and outlook.
-One small step can potentially move us a giant leap forward.
+Did you know that immigration is often a trauma field in a family?
+Reincluding the country of origin into the modern family scenario can be an emotionally healing and heartwarming event.
+One small “re-solutionary” step can potentially carry the client a giant leap forward.
+A wider sense of space, freedom, clarity and energy is created.
+Now possessing greater capacity, and aligned in a truer way with life goals, perhaps, our feet are met with more solid ground, which includes resources from the ancestral footsteps of previous generations.

 Footprints